Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Closing Thoughts

-If you go in knowing what to expect — proper tank size, heavy rockwork, the right male-to-female ratio, and a plant-based diet — Auratus can be incredibly rewarding.
+If you go in knowing what to expect.
+Proper tank size, heavy rockwork, the right male-to-female ratio, and a plant-based diet.
+Auratus is incredibly rewarding.
 There’s something genuinely impressive about watching a dominant male in his full dark blue glory patrol his territory.
 Just make sure you’re ready for the challenge.

 This article is part of our Lake Malawi Cichlid Species Directory: Complete A-Z Care Guide List.
 Visit the hub page to explore care guides for all 28 Lake Malawi cichlid species we cover.